f0lie/Explorer-Game/README.md

 It's a presentation at CppCon (a conference where the ~~nerdest~~ coolest people go to).
 The guy walks through using SFML to develop a simple game.

 ##### ~~Sacrifice your newborn~~ Read modern C++11/14 standards
+If you want an example of modern C++ look at my repo magic_sqaure.

 [C++ FAQ](https://isocpp.org/wiki/faq)

 * This is a wonderful FAQ that touches on a lot of topics about C++.